keshavberiwala/Challenge/README.txt

 I also tested with the input given in the question specs.
 It is included as ‘Test - Given Input’ and ‘given_test.txt’

+I also had small unit tests as a part of the debugging process, but had to remove them as they altered the function signatures temporarily.

 NOTES for possible mismatches in expected output: